w3c/wai-curricula/content/designer/user-research-and-requirements.md

 * explain the use of different assistive technologies and adaptive strategies by various groups of people with disabilities to interact with web pages and applications
 * ensure different groups of users with disabilities are included when defining user groups
+* ensure different types of accessibility barriers and features are included in the research phase
-* ensure applicable accessibility guidelines, standards, and policies are included in the overall requirements
+* ensure applicable accessibility guidelines, standards, and policies are included in the research phase

-### Topic: Incorporating
+### Topic: Requirements

 #### Learning Outcomes for Topic

 Students should be able to:

-* ensure different types of user requirements that relate to people with disabilities are researched and considered, for example adequate contrast ratios, availability of content and functionality in different screen sizes and configurations, keyboard compatibility, and use with assistive technologies and adaptive strategies
+* ensure different types of user requirements that relate to people with disabilities are considered, for example adequate contrast ratios, availability of content and functionality in different screen sizes and configurations, keyboard compatibility, and use with assistive technologies and adaptive strategies
 * create personas that include people with different types of disabilities and different levels of experience using the Web
-* create use cases and scenarios that include use of the Web or application with different types of assistive technologies and adaptive strategies
+* create scenarios that include use of the Web or application with different types of assistive technologies and adaptive strategies

-### Topic: Interacting
+### Topic: Working with People with Disabilities

 #### Learning Outcomes for Topic